......And so the mask falls off.

-But all of this ranting gets to a statement I see being re-broadcasted on the federated timelines on Mastodon which is the following:
+But all of this ranting gets to a statement I see being re-posted are the following.

 That ending quote comes from the early 1990’s of the internet.
 Some could argue that quote is utter bullshit and they wish that people would stop using it.
 That People pay for cable TV which has targeted ads so despite if you pay for something you still are the product in which you are being sold to someone in the form of advertisement.
 To which I would have to say to the people that bought cable TV.

 You really suck ass at negotiating your entertainment packages! - S